Shihan Hussaini

-Shihan Hussaini is an Indian karate expert, who has also worked as an actor in Tamil language films.
+Shihan Hussaini (28 December 1958 – 25 March 2025) was an Indian karate expert, who also worked as an actor in Tamil-language films.
 His brother Ishaq Hussaini has also appeared in Tamil films.
-He has also been widely covered in Indian media for his acts of devotion towards politician Jayalalitha and for his world record attempts.
+He was also widely covered in Indian media for his acts of devotion towards politician Jayalalithaa and for his world record attempts.

 Career

 Acting career

 Shihan Hussaini rose to fame by his achievements as a karate instructor and set up a school to help young martial arts fighters.
 Hussaini made his acting debut through K. Balachander's romantic drama Punnagai Mannan, where he played a dancer who treats Revathi's character harshly as a result of her Sri Lankan heritage.
 The success of the film prompted filmmakers to sign him on to play the antagonist in Rajinikanth's Velaikaran (1987) and in R. K. Selvamani's shelved Moongil Kottai, which featured him alongside Vijayakanth.
 During the period in the late 1980s and early 1990s, he also worked on the Hollywood production Bloodstone (1988), the Karthik-starrer Unnai Solli Kutramillai (1990) and the Sarathkumar-starrer Vedan (1993).
-Other films he worked on included Naadodigal featuring Khushbu and Ravichandran's Santharpangal, though neither film released.
+Other films he worked on included Naadodigal featuring Khushbu and Ravichandran's Santharpangal, though neither film was released.

 Furthermore, he appeared in a film titled My India where he played the lead role alongside actresses Swathi and Vani Viswanath.
-His most recent on-screen appearance was in Badri, where he played Vijay's fitness coach and helped contribute to the making of the "Travelling Soldier" song.
+His last on-screen appearance was in Badri, where he played Vijay's fitness coach and helped contribute to the making of the "Travelling Soldier" song.
 In March 2014, he revealed that he was working on the pre-production of a film titled Mudivu, while denying rumours that he was approached to act in Gautham Vasudev Menon's Yennai Arindhaal (2015).